xitska/xitska.github.io/content/post/collat.md

 Similar to a typical Windows kernel, these keys are generated at runtime.
 Windows 11 simply queries the CPU timestamp counter (`rdtsc`) during `KiInitializeKernel` and derives the keys from that.
-It can be assumed that this is also done on the Xbox but rather than happening during kernel initialization, it *may* instead be handled by the VM manager as these keys are then patched into every function that uses them.
+It can be assumed that this is also done on the Xbox but rather than happening during kernel initialization, it *may* instead be handled by the VM manager as these keys are then patched into every function that uses them, though this is speculation.
 Now that we are aware of this, we can simply read the keys out of any function of our choosing (f.e: `RtlImageNtHeaderEx`), and use those in our decryption. *See below for my implementation:*
 ```cpp
 uint64_t debug_block_decrypt(uint64_t module_base, uint64_t data) {